DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

 # Comamnds & settings

 * `/gamerule playersSleepingPercentage 1` - use bed whenever, sleep not dependant on other players
+* to import a map, download, extract, copy the directory to minecraft-data<br>
+  `mv import <directory-name> normal`, there should be no spaces in the name
+* `/mv setspawn` sets spawn point in the current world

 # Update